LadySageX86/SCGSM-RE/README.md

 *SCGSM* is a very simple specification for saving and managing game data.

+## Usage

+This library is available through crates.io!
+To add it to your project, simply add the following line underneath the dependencies tag in your *Cargo.toml* file:

+`scgsm = "0.1.2"`

 ## Syntax
 The structure of an *SCGSM* file is as follows: